zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/nginx/_index.md

 minutes_to_complete: 90

-who_is_this_for: A guide for software developers to install, build, and use Nginx on Arm
+who_is_this_for: This is an introductory topic for software developers who want to learn how to install, build, and use Nginx on Arm.

 learning_objectives:
     - Install and run Nginx on Arm